Overview

 Prenatal maternal obesity and neurodevelopment: The mediating role of the microbiome and metabolome

-ResearchCo Investigator · Awarded by National Institutes of Health · 2024 - 2029Quantitative Methods for HIV/AIDS Research
+ResearchCo Investigator · Awarded by National Institute of Mental Health · 2024 - 2029Quantitative Methods for HIV/AIDS Research

 Inst.
 Training Prgm or CMETraining Faculty · Awarded by National Institute of Allergy and Infectious Diseases · 2018 - 2028NSF Engineering Research Center for Precision Microbiome Engineering (PreMiEr)